 - Remove the air pump house and quickly close the safety valve.
-The non-return valve will stop the air coming out once the hose is removed.
+The non-return valve will stop the air from coming out once the hose is removed.

-- Check for any leaks before using.
+- Check for any leaks before using them.

 Frequently Asked Questions on tow behind tubes for boats.

 Can a jet ski pull either the Airhead G-Force or O’Brien Super Screamer Inflatable?